RichardMidnight/pi-safe/README.md

    2) Put your "Source" SD-card (8GB) in the USB SD reader and insert it in a Pi USB port.

-   3) Startup Pi-Safe from the menu.
+   3) Startup pisafe from the menu.
 Or in a terminal, type in 'pisafe'

    4) Use the menu to select BACKUP, select your SD-card and give the image-file a name.